 REWARDS

 Coins are issued to reinforce positive behaviors.
-Each child who does not receive any disciplinary action for the day will receive a coin.
+Each child who remains in the snowy field for the day will receive a coin.
 These can be redeemed for rewards such as stickers, pencils, books, toys, etc. from our “store”.
 If you would like to contribute to this “store” by supplying us occasionally with items, it would be much appreciated.
 These items do not have to be purchased; they may be gently used.

 DAILY WORK

 Papers are sent home daily.
 Look over the papers to see what your child has done in school.
 Most work will be corrected in school if time allows.
 If your child is absent, a homework folder will be sent home with the work that was missed at school.
-Please return promptly.
+Please return promptly, within2 days of each day missed.

 HOMEWORK

-During SFA (Success For All – our reading program), homework will be sent home daily.
-Please take time to help your child read and complete the tasks, sign the homework paper, and return it every day.
+I recommend reading to your child 15-20 minutes every evening.
 Research shows that children who are read to at an early age are more successful in school.
 It’s not too late to start if you haven’t been reading to your child.
+Spending time each evening reading with your child will make a big difference.

 BREAKFAST